enocksson/Job-Market-Paper/README.md

 ## Occupational Choice Under Compensation Frictions

-This repository contains code files used to compile the results found in section 6 of the paper.
+This repository contains code files used to compile the results found in Section 6 of the paper.
 The scripts are written in `julia-0.6.2`.
 More recent versions of `Julia` may not work.

 ### Download